abacusorg/fast-cksum/README.md

 ## GNU cksum
-The GNU coreutils' cksum uses an unfortuantely non-standard variant of CRC32, but cksum's ubiquity on Linux system means we probably want to conform to that variant.
+The GNU coreutils' cksum uses an non-standard variant of CRC32, but cksum's ubiquity on Linux systems makes it useful to conform to that variant.
 The generating polynomial is the usual one, just bit-reversed (see: https://en.wikipedia.org/wiki/Cyclic_redundancy_check#Polynomial_representations_of_cyclic_redundancy_checks).
 The byte processing order is also swapped.
 We regenerated the lookup tables in Stephan Brumme's CRC32 code in this convention, and modified the algorithms